The Genius 9600 is a brilliant electric toothbrush.

 It is a little like having a dentist looking over your shoulder giving you the helpful nudge and guidance to do better.

-Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customise the settings to avoid some notifications.
+Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customize the settings to avoid some notifications.

 Anyone of any age can use and learn from the feedback it gives.